nielm/chrome-extensions/window_manager/README.md

   _Hint: List of displays is printed at the top of the extension options page._

-- `shortcutId` - action will be triggered by the shortcut of given id as defined on the [shortcuts page](chrome://extensions/shortcuts).
+- `shortcutId` - action will be triggered by the shortcut of given id as defined on the shortcuts page (`chrome://extensions/shortcuts`).

   _This extension registered 9 shortcuts with an ids from `1` to `9`.
 Please define the shortcut on the shortcuts page._